 The Nikkei Stock Index 300 is a market value-weighted index to represent overall Japanese market with smaller number of stocks.

-300 issues (common domestic stocks) selected from the first section of the Tokyo Stock Exchange, excluding non-common stocks such as ETFs, REITs, preferred equity contribution securities, subsidiary tracking stocks.
+300 issues (common domestic stocks) selected from the Prime Market of the Tokyo Stock Exchange.

 The components are reviewed at the beginning of October by the Annual Review to keep the representativeness of the market.
 The Annual Review is conducted based on increase in market value for the past 3 years and its contribution for each 36 industrial sectors.
 In case of delisting of the index constituents due to a merger or bankruptcy, stocks are added by the Extraordinary Replacement, and the number of components remains at 300.